Nepex/poll-runner/README.md

 ## Usage

-Create some users with valid emails
+Create some users (with valid emails if you want notifications)

 Log into admin (user:admin@example.com, password:password)

-Use tools to create/manage/send polls
+Use poll management tools to create/send polls

+Log into user accounts, take polls

+Log back into admin to view results

 ## Known Issues